9. Further Open Rails Rolling Stock Features

 public override void HandleEvent(TCSEvent evt, string message)

-The events sent are EmergencyBrakingRequestedBySimulator
+The events sent are EmergencyBrakingRequestedBySimulator, EmergencyBrakingReleasedBySimulator and ManualResetOutOfControlMode.

 For the first event, the reason of the emergency braking is also sent: